Achilles Tendinopathy

 What is Achilles tendinopathy?

-Your achilles tendon is the largest tendon in the body, connecting the muscles in the back of your calf to your heel bone.
-This tendon allows you to stand on your toes when walking, running or jumping- so yeah, it's kind of important.
+Your Achilles tendon is the largest tendon in your body.
+It connects the muscles in the back of your calves to your heel bone.
+Your Achilles tendon allows you to stand on your toes and push off the ground when walking, running or jumping.
+You wouldn’t be able to walk without it, so looking after your Achilles and managing any niggles before they turn into an injury is always important.

-It's important to diagnose the correct type of tendinopathy as many of the exercises for mid-portion will aggravate an insertional condition if misdiagnosed.
+Much like the two different types of Achilles injuries above, it's also important to diagnose the correct type of tendinopathy as many of the exercises for mid-portion will aggravate an insertional condition if misdiagnosed.
+This is where working with a podiatry team like ours who are highly experienced in managing Achilles pain is essential.

 Back of two feet and ankles with a hand clutching one heel.
 Two shaded areas show the locations of two different Achilles tendinopathy conditions